andiigonzalez/Power_Outage_Analysis/index.md

 3. Some categories do not have specific details to provide. i.e public appeals.

 #### Missingness Dependencies
+Our selected non-trivial missingness is `OUTAGE.DURATION'

 <h5 style="margin: 0 2px 20px 0; text-align: center; color: darkblue;"> Missingness Dependency of Outage Duration on Month:</h5>
-We carried out a permutation test with 1000 permutations using tvd as test statistic where we compared the distribution
+For this analysis, we compared the distribution of outage duration missingness across months through a permutation test with 1000 permutations using TVD as the test statistic.
+During this permutation test we obtained the following values:
 - Observed TVD statistic: 0.1435
 - P-value: 0.153

-**INSERT EXPLANATION**
+Using a 5% significance level, we find insufficient evidence to conclude that the missingness of outage duration depends on the month of occurrence.
+Therefore, we infer that the missingness of outage duration is not statistically significantly dependent on the month.

 <iframe src= "assets/images/OutageDuration_vs_Month.html" width="700" height="400" frameBorder="0" padding="2" ></iframe>
 <iframe src="assets/images/OutageDuration_Month_Missingness.html" width="700" height="400" frameBorder="0" padding="2" ></iframe>
 <p></p>